 - 2. Content and layout guidelines.
-In order to provide a consistent look and feel among the training blocks, templates for the slides of the theoretical parts as well as for the actual coding document have been created.
-These templates define layout, font style, size and colour (in case of the slides).
+In order to provide a consistent look and feel among the training blocks, templates for the slides of the theoretical parts as well as for the actual supporting document have been created.
+These templates define layout, font style, size and color (in case of the slides).
 Further, for the coding document it also defines the overall structure of the document.
 It can be downloaded from the Amigo Quickplace project web site.
-For the slides of the theoretical part, the rules from section 6.4.1 apply.
-For the coding part, the rules are shown in section 7.4.1. - 3.
+For the slides of the theoretical part, the rules from section 4.4.1 apply.
+For the coding part, the rules are shown in section 5.4.1. - 3.
 Early style and content alignment.
-In order to fine tune alignment between the training blocks, preliminary versions of the theoretical slides as well as the actual coding documents are reviewed at the meetings and suggestions to improve the presentation are generated.
-Further, the partner check the content against their own training blocks and their assigned seminar blocks in order to find overlapping parts, inconsistencies or gaps.
-This process ensures that the content as well as the style is consistent among the different blocks. - 4.
+In order to fine tune alignment between the training blocks, preliminary versions of the theoretical slides as well as the actual coding documents were reviewed at the meetings and suggestions to improve the presentation were generated.
+Further, the partners checked the content against their own training blocks and their assigned seminar blocks in order to find overlapping parts, inconsistencies or gaps.
+This process ensured that the content as well as the style is consistent among the different blocks. - 4.
 User feedback.
 At the end of each training block users are requested to fill out a short feedback form in order to provide hints about what can or should be improved.
 The feedback forms are collected, analyzed and the results are send to the partners in order to help improve the training blocks.
 If required, the feedback data is discussed at the regular partner meetings.

-Note that some of the steps listed above are done only once (e.g., steps 1 and 2) and others must be repeated for each training block that is developed or course that is given.
+Note that some of the steps listed above were done only once (e.g., steps 1 and 2) and others were repeated for each training block that has been developed or course that is given.

-7.4.1 Coding document guidelines
+5.4.1 Training document guidelines

-In the following a set of guidelines shall be used during coding block document development to align the style of the documents accordingly:
+In the following a set of guidelines were used during coding block document development to align the style of the documents accordingly: